 Recommended by the EU and included in the MEHM (Minimum European Health Module, a module incorporated into European health surveys), this indicator is very well known and used.
-It covers various areas concerning health (physical, mental and social).
+It covers various aspects of health (physical, mental and social).
 Many longitudinal studies have shown that it is a very good predictor of mortality or serious illness.
-It is thus a good synthetic indicator of the population’s health as it rather subjectively reflects the overall quality of life of individuals implicitly.
+It is thus a good synthetic indicator of the population’s health as it rather subjectively reflects the overall quality of life of individuals.

 In most cantons, the proportion of people without a migration said more often they were in good to very good health than the population with a migration background.
-This difference is nonetheless only statistically significant in the cantons of Bern, Lucerne, Glarus, Zug, St. Gallen, Ticino and Valais.
+This difference is nonetheless only statistically significant in the cantons of Bern, Schwyz, Glarus, Solothurn, Basel-Landschaft, St. Gallen, Aargau, Thurgau, Ticino and Geneva.

 This indicator is linked to an assessment by the individual of his or her general state of health.
 More specifically, this concerns the proportion of people who say that they are in good or very good health.